FAQ's: Your Questions Answered

 A NICA claim may enable you to recover lifetime “medically necessary and reasonable medical and hospital, rehabilitative and training, family residential or custodial care, professional residential, and custodial care and service, for medically necessary drugs, special equipment, and facilities, and for related travel.”

-“Family residential or custodial care” means care normally rendered by trained professional attendants which is beyond the scope of child care duties, but which is provided by family members.
+“Family residential or custodial care” is any treatment rendered by trained professional attendants beyond the scope of child care duties, but which is provided by family members.
 Family members who provide nonprofessional residential or custodial care may not be compensated under this act for care that falls within the scope of childcare duties and other services normally and gratuitously provided by family members.
 Family residential or custodial care shall be performed only at the direction and control of a physician when such care is medically necessary.

-In addition, a special statute of limitations is placed on NICA claims that allow claims to be filed within five years of the child’s birth.
-If the parents were to file a claim.
-On the other hand, the statute of limitations for filing is much more complicated and can range from two years to eight years after the date of birth, depending on the unique circumstances.
+There is a special statute of limitations placed on NICA claims that allow claims to be filed within five years of the child’s birth.
+If the parents were to file a medical malpractice suit, the statute of limitations for filing is much more complicated.
+It can range from two years to eight years after the date of birth depending on the unique circumstances.
 If you believe that your child was injured during or before birth as the result of a surgery, medication, or other medical treatment, the injury may be the product of medical malpractice.
 What is the next step?